ucfcs/GrowthPlus/CONTRIBUTING.md

 `git push -u origin <branch-name>` pushes your committed changes to the remote repository, **origin** parameter will push to the repository the project was clone from, in this case, it project's copy that is in your github.

 ![git push](https://github.com/ucfcs/GrowthPlus/assets/45129978/24cf23b6-6ceb-439f-97e2-cf17b3e669a1)

+### Sync the fork branch

+Before submitting a pull request, make sure your forked copy is to up date with the original project.
+Fetch the lastest changes, `git fetch upstream`

 ### Submit a Pull Request